Unsupervised Domain Adaptation for RF-based Gesture Recognition: Experiments

 \subsubsection{Data Preprocessing}

-As shown in Fig. \ref{process}, To obtain the Dynamic Range Angle Image (DRAI) sequences for gesture recognition, we first employ 3D-FFT on raw signals to derive the ranges, velocities and angles of hands.
-Then, we adopt noise elimination to filter environmental interference and improve the robustness of the recognition model.
+In this experiment, the mmWave signals are processed to the Dynamic Range Angle Image sequence (DRAI) as in \cite{li2022towards}, which is the matrix with dimension $N\times M \times T$.
+Specifically, as shown in Fig. \ref{process}, the 3D-FFT is adopted on raw signals to derive the ranges, velocities and angles of hands.
+Then, the noise elimination is used to filter environmental interference and improve the robustness of the recognition model.
+After that, we adopt the DRAI as the input of the recognition model.